Registration, Payments and Frequently Asked Questions (FAQ's)

 Who can come to this?

-The Native Like Water Jamaica Exchange 2017 is designed for folks with sincere interest in cultural and leisure exchange that is enjoyable.
+The Native Like Water Jamaica Exchange 2019 is designed for folks with sincere interest in cultural, sustainability, and exchange that is enjoyable and educational.
 It is designed for all ages, so no one - regardless of age, feels out of place.

 This program is an inter-generational learning experience and Youth over the age of 16 years old are welcome (not required) to bring an adult family member guest.